Hughie Fury

 Hughie Lewis Fury (born 18 September 1994) is a British professional boxer.
-He challenged once for the WBO heavyweight title in 2017 and at regional level held the British heavyweight title in 2018.
+He challenged once for the World Boxing Organization (WBO) heavyweight title in 2017, and at regional level held the British heavyweight title in 2018.
 As an amateur he represented England at the 2012 Youth World Championships, winning a gold medal in the super-heavyweight division and becoming the first British boxer to do so.

 Early life

 Hughie Lewis Fury was born on 18 September 1994 in Stockport, Greater Manchester, England, to a family of Irish Traveller heritage.
 He is the first cousin of Tyson Fury, both of whom have stated that they are aiming to become "the new Klitschkos" and dominate the heavyweight division.
 He is also the cousin of heavyweight boxer Nathan Gorman, as well as light heavyweight boxer and former Love Island contestant Tommy Fury.
 He is trained by his father, Peter Fury.
 Peter was jailed twice during Hughie's childhood and ran a drug empire from behind bars.